Here’s where to watch the next Tillis-Cunningham North Carolina Senate debate

 Sen. Thom Tillis and Cal Cunningham participated Monday night in their first of three debates during the North Carolina Senate race.

-Republican incumbent Tillis and Cunningham (D) will debate again on Sept.
+Republican incumbent Tillis and Cunningham (D) will debate again at 7 p.m. on Sept.
 22 at the CBS 17 studios in Raleigh.

 Read more about the CBS 17 North Carolina Senate Debate